Gait Event Detection and Travel Distance Using Waist-Worn Accelerometers across a Range of Speeds: Automated Approach

-This study was partially funded for participant assessment and data collection by a grant from the U.S. Department of Defense (W81XWH-17-1-0477), a pilot grant from the University of California Center for Information Technology Research in the Interest of Society (CITRIS) and the Banatao Institute, and by a research grant from the Muscular Dystrophy Association.
+\funding{This This research was funded by the US Department of Defense (grant number W81XWH-17-1-0477), the Muscular Dystrophy Association (grant number 646805) and intamural pilot funds from the University of California Center for Information Technology Research in the Interest of Society (CITRIS) and the Banatao Institute.}